relevance/how_we_work/index.md

 As such, this site is a description of how we work, rather than a *prescription* for how we must work.
 We keep the site current so that it is an *accurate* description.
-Individual projects vary from this description to match its unique context.
+Individual projects vary from this description to match their unique context.

 # Who are you?